jackie-dai/Vault-of-Knowledge/CS186/Textbook Notes.md

 The page header is a portion of the page reserved to define the header
 - stored at the end of the page to allow for growth

+Fragmentation
+Problem with space.
+We can't store 4 byte file if the 4 bytes are fragemented.
+- only a problem with unpacked layout